Fayetteville School District argues mask requirement within board's discretion

 The parents have failed to provide any support for the idea the Fayetteville School Board abused its discretion in passing the mask policy, according to the brief.

-The mask requirement is reasonably related to reducing the spread of covid-19, which is a relevant "local condition" which the School Board was authorized to address through policy directives, according to the brief.
+The mask requirement is reasonably related to reducing the spread of covid-19, which is a relevant "local condition" that the School Board was authorized to address through policy directives, according to the brief.

 "Plaintiffs present no mildly convincing argument -- within or improperly outside the scope of their Complaint -- that Policy 1.19's facial covering requirement is violative of any Constitutional right of Plaintiffs or beyond the authority delegated to the District Board," according to the brief.